 Eadweard Muybridge was born in Kingston on Thames in 1830 - at which point he bore the somewhat duller name of Edward James Muggeridge.

-At the age of 22 he left England for America, seeking his fame and fortune.
-He first worked in New York as a bookbinder's agent and then moved to San Francisco where his interest in photography bloomed.
-Using a mobile darkroom that was christened The Flying Studio, he produced stunning stereoscopic views and many beautiful landscapes, such as this one from within a volcano...
+At the age of 22 he left England for America to seek his fame and fortune.
+He first worked in New York as a bookbinder's agent and then moved on to San Francisco where his interest in photography bloomed.
+Using a mobile darkroom that was christened The Flying Studio, he produced many stunning stereoscopic views and also beautiful landscapes, such as this one from within a volcano…

-But the greater fame that Muybrige desired was found when he came to be hired by the railroad baron, Leland Stanford, a passionate racing horse breeder who commissioned the photographer to solve the age old argument as to the whether or not a running horse ever lifts all four feet from the ground - and Muybridge was to prove that it did!
+But the greater fame that Muybrige desired was found when he came to be hired by the railroad baron, Leland Stanford, a passionate racing horse breeder who commissioned the photographer to solve the age old argument as to the whether or not a running horse ever lifts all of its four feet from the ground - and Muybridge was to prove that it did!

-The ingenius method that Muybridge used was to set up several cameras with shutters attached to threads.
-As the horse passed by and broke each thread an instant exposure was produced.
+The ingenius method that Muybridge used was to set up several cameras, each one with its shutter attached to a thread.
+As the horse then passed by and broke each thread an instant exposure was produced.

 Muybridge's study of wrestlers